 Worryingly though there are other people – and organisations – out there who will say they take this issue seriously but their actions are more performative than progressive eg ticking a box.
 I recently attended an event billed at opening a healthy dialogue about women’s safety, only for the male facilitator to give the majority of the platform over to people who engaged in exactly the “not all men” and “whataboutery” that doesn’t help.
 You will also be met by uninformed or ill-informed comments especially on social media, particularly those trying to ignore or perpetuate the problem.
 So it’s important you pick and choose who to engage with and stay safe, especially online.
 Protect your mental health too; know your bandwidth for having these conversations and how much energy you have to participate.

-• Engage with Police: As part of an Independent Advisory Group (IAG), I have been able to open a dialogue with our local police service to ask what their strategy is to tackle male violence, including domestic abuse.
+• Engage with Police: As part of an Independent Advisory Group (IAG), was able to open a dialogue with our local police service to ask what their strategy is to tackle male violence, including domestic abuse.
 The Chief Constable warmly welcomed a conversation and has promised to include me and colleagues in discussions that can help shape meaningful change.
 They also released a statement with partners, that demonstrated that women’s safety is and must be a priority too.